-Not being able to communicate means not being able to connect with others.
+Difficulties in communication can mean difficulties connecting with others.
 Aphasia's impact on building and maintaining connections with others as well as the opportunities to do the things that matter most to those affected means the condition can have a significant impact on wellbeing.